sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 ## <span style="color:#6666aa">**:material-step-forward: Step 6.**</span> submit the Pull request (PR)

-You are now ready to create a pull request on our repo, please note that after that all your code will be [MIT/Apache 2] Liscenced.
+You are now ready to create a pull request on our repo, please note that after that all your code will be [MIT/Apache 2] licensed.
-Also please follow the same prefix naming convention for your PR name and commit than for branch.
+Also please follow the same prefix naming convention for your PR name and commits than for the branch.

 !!! success end "Congratulation"